Landmark Forced Labour Protocol enters into force

 IOE Secretary-General, Linda Kromjong, said that the Protocol would make a difference in the lives of millions of men and women trapped in forced labour.

 “We all have a role to play, and if we join forces, the end of forced labour is within reach,” she said.

 Sharan Burrow, General Secretary of the International Trade Union Confederation stressed the legally binding nature of the Protocol.

 “That means the more governments that ratify and ensure it is implemented, the closer we’ll be to eliminating slavery once and for all,” she added.

 On the same day the Protocol comes into force, Argentina signified their commitment to ending modern slavery by becoming the 9th country to ratify the Forced Labour Protocol.
 Argentina will also host the upcoming IV Global Conference on child labour and forced labour in November 2017 in Buenos Aires.

-The ILO, together with the ITUC and IOE are leading the 50 for Freedom campaign with the aim of raising awareness about the issue and encouraging at least 50 countries to ratify the Protocol by the end of 2018.
+The ILO, together with the ITUC and IOE are leading the 50 for Freedom campaign with the aim of raising awareness about the issue and encouraging at least 50 countries to ratify the Protocol.